 - This and last season`s editions now available (see link below)

 The Association for New Canadians offers monthly Canadian English Language Proficiency Index Program (CELPIP) Testing at its ESL Training Centre on Smithville Crescent.
 For more information, please contact Marlene at (709) 726-6848 or email@example.com

 CHANNAL (Consumers’ Health Awareness Network Newfoundland and Labrador) is a self-help network serving the needs of those who have experienced mental health issues or is a user of mental health services.
-CHANNAL has self help groups throughout the province, has online support, and runs a warm line (1-855-753-2560).
+CHANNAL has self help groups throughout the province and runs a warm line (1-855-753-2560).

 The City of St. John’s provides a City Guide to residents four times a year (November, February, May and August).
 This publication includes information on the city's seasonal recreation programs, seasonal events, and initiatives.
 For more information about seniors programs, e-mail firstname.lastname@example.org or contact 311.